Hamid Nasir Chattha: Education and career

-Hamid Nasir Chattha attended Aitchison College in Lahore.
-He received his bachelor's and master's degrees in political science from Government College Lahore in 1966 followed by Bar-at-Law from Lincoln's Inn, London.
-He was not able to complete his Bar at Law exam because of his father's death.
+Hamid Nasir Chattha attended Aitchison College, Lahore.
+He received his bachelor's and master's degrees in political science from Government College Lahore in 1966.
+He was not able to complete his Bar-at-Law exam from Lincoln's Inn, because of his father's death.

 Later career

 Between 1981 and 1985 Hamid Nasir Chattha served as Provincial Minister of Punjab holding the portfolio of Health and Education.
-Hamid Nasir won one of the biggest majorities in the Punjab in the 1985 party less elections.
+Hamid Nasir won one of the biggest majorities in the Punjab in the 1985 party-less elections.
 He then went on to serve as Speaker of the National Assembly from 1986 to 1988.

 As a federal minister, he held the portfolio of Information and Broadcasting and Science and Technology during 1985–1986 and later the portfolio of Planning during 1990–1993.
 He was the chairman of the special committee of Kashmir with the status of federal minister.

 He broke with the PML and IJI coalition led by Nawaz Sharif on 17 April 1993, a day before the government was dismissed by President Ghulam Ishaq Khan.
 He went on to join the PML-J, originally founded by the late Mohammed Khan Junejo.
 His party has had two chief ministers of the Punjab and one foreign minister when his party was a coalition partner with PPP-P.

-He joined PTI in 2016 and is considered a leftist leader within the PTI.
+Chattha retired from active politics in 2013.
+After a successful career in politics, he decided to step away from the political arena.